satra/NiPyPe-Paper/nipype_paper.rst

 providing ready to use implementations.
 However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, c++ library etc.) to cover the whole user base.
-NiPyPe helps with this task.
-By creating one Interface developer exposes the tool to greater range of users.
-Independent of the way the tool was implemented it will be able to work with any piece of software currently supported by NiPyPe.\ :sup:``[p] <#cmnt16>`_`\
+With NiPyPe, a developer can create one Interface and expose a new tool, written in any language, to a greater range of users, knowing it will work with the wide range of software currently supported by NiPyPe.

 A good example of such scenario is ArtifactDetection toolbox (ref TODO).
-This piece of software uses EPI timeseries and realignment parameters to find timepoints (volumes) that are most likely artefacts and should be removed (by including them as confound regressors in the design matrix).
+This piece of software uses EPI timeseries and realignment parameters to find timepoints (volumes) that are most likely artifacts and should be removed (by including them as confound regressors in the design matrix).
-The tool started its life as a MATLAB script used locally.
-Initially it was only compatible with SPM.
-After writing a NiPyPe interface it can work with FSL and many other software packages not limiting its users just to SPM.
+The tool was initially implemented as a MATLAB script, compatible only with SPM and used locally within the lab.
+The current NiPyPe interface can work with SPM or FSL Workflows, thereby not limiting its users to SPM.

 An environment for methodological continuity and paced training of new personnel in laboratories